squirre1Bear/REP_2022_Information_highlight_SO/README.md

-# rep_2022_Information_highlight_SO
-replication package for information highlight paper
+__Replication package for paper "A First Look at Information Highlighting in Stack Overflow Answers", ICSME NIER track, 2022__